-3.2.9 Checklist
+3.2.10 Checklist

 - 1. Have you chosen your binning to give the spatial sampling you need?
 1x1 binning is very rarely the best choice, and can increase readout noise dramatically.
 HiPERCAM's native pixel size is only 0.081" on the GTC, so you can resolve typical seeing discs with 3x3 or 4x4 binning. - 2.
 Could your setup lead to saturation in good seeing?
 If so, is there leeway for the observer to reduce the exposure time (a relatively easy change) without the need to change the setup (time consuming)? - 3.
 Have you checked the peak counts per pixel in all CCDs, especially CCD 1 (u-band)?
 Is it comfortably above readout?
 (100 counts or more).
 The nskip parameters (nu, ng, nr, ni, nz) may help. - 4.
 Is your target away from the edges of the CCD outputs in both X and Y to avoid a split readout and consequent data reduction problems? - 5.
-Have you ensured that no very bright objects are aligned along the Y direction and in the same quadrant as your target?

-- 6. For blue targets, have you included a bright comparison star (if available) for the u-band, even if it looks too bright for the griz bands? - 7.
+Have you ensured that no very bright objects are aligned along the Y direction and in the same quadrant as your target? - 6.
+For blue targets, have you included a bright comparison star (if available) for the u-band, even if it looks too bright for the griz bands? - 7.
 For variable targets, have you considered the impact of the full range of their variability in terms of possible saturation or readnoise? - 8.
+If your exposure times are long (more than approx 60 seconds), have you enabled the use of COMPO, and positioned the pick-off mirror over a suitable guide star? - 9.
 Is the duty cycle of your setup what you expect?
-For most observations it should be above 95%. - 9.
+For most observations it should be above 95%. - 10.
 Is your setup tolerant of the full range of conditions you have specified for it?
-Variations in seeing especially, can cause dramatic variations in peak count levels and may veer you towards either saturation or readout noise limitations. - 10.
-Does the product of the number of exposures and the cadence match the times you want to follow your target? - 11.
+Variations in seeing especially, can cause dramatic variations in peak count levels and may veer you towards either saturation or readout noise limitations. - 11.
+Does the product of the number of exposures and the cadence match the times you want to follow your target? - 12.
 Do you need to dither your observations for optimum background subtraction?